sjentsch/lsjDocs/Ch09/Ch09_HypothesisTesting_10.rst

 -  :doc:`Writing up the results of a hypothesis test
    <Ch09_HypothesisTesting_06>`

--  :doc:`Running the hypothesis test in practice <Ch09_HypothesisTesting_07>`
+-  :doc:`Ch09_HypothesisTesting_07`

--  :doc:`Effect size and power <Ch09_HypothesisTesting_08>`
+-  :doc:`Ch09_HypothesisTesting_08`

--  :doc:`A few issues to consider regarding hypothesis testing
+-  :doc:`Some issues to consider regarding hypothesis testing
    <Ch09_HypothesisTesting_09>`

-Later in the book, in chapter :doc:`Bayesian statistics <../Ch16/Ch16_Bayes>`, I’ll revisit the theory of null hypothesis tests from a Bayesian perspective and introduce a number of new tools that you can use if you aren’t particularly fond of the orthodox approach.
+Later in the book, in chapter :doc:`../Ch16/Ch16_Bayes`, I’ll revisit the theory of null hypothesis tests from a Bayesian perspective and introduce a number of new tools that you can use if you aren’t particularly fond of the orthodox approach.
 But for now, though, we’re done with the abstract statistical theory, and we can start discussing specific data analysis tools.